vmvaughn/100-days-of-code/r1-log.md

 ## R1D14
 Finished FCC Survey form layout using CSS Grid.
 Finished styling elements.
 Next up...add margins and media query/queries to make responsive.

+## R1D15
+Added media query at max-device-width to make responsive.
+Added margins for header, description, and submit button.
+Still need to add margins and background colors for body and main to wrap up FCC Survey form.